mumair4462/ngx-datepicker-calendar/CONTRIBUTING.md

-# Contributing to ngx-date-picker
+# Contributing to ngx-datepicker-calendar

-Thank you for your interest in contributing to **ngx-date-picker**!
+Thank you for your interest in contributing to **ngx-datepicker-calendar**!
 We welcome contributions from the community.
 This guide will help you get started with setting up the project locally and understanding our contribution standards.

 ---